7 Ways to Score Cheap or Free Dental Work for Seniors on Medicare

 This program by the American Dental Association offers free, comprehensive dental treatment to specific groups, including people ages 65 and older.

 You can use this tool on the Dental Lifeline Network website to learn about the specific program details in your state.

 Heads up: Due to long wait lists, several states and counties are no longer accepting new applications for the Dental Lifeline Network program.
-When we did a quick search, states like Texas, California and Kentucky weren’t accepting new applications.
+When we did a quick search, Nevada and Wisconsin weren’t accepting new applications.

 2. Community Health Clinics

 Federally funded community health clinics provide reduced-cost or free dental care services to people with low incomes.